SfEP: an edited history

 In the 1990s the newsletter was restyled CopyRight, which in 2004 became the magazine Editing Matters.
 In 2006 came the first of a range of guides to the business of being an editorial professional.
 The directory of members' services was printed from 1990 to 2006, and was available online by 1997.
 From 1996 members could discuss their work in online mailing lists, notably (from 1999) SfEPLine, which became a forum in 2012.

 How it keeps up standards

 With the aim of promoting high standards, the Society set up the Accreditation and Registration Board in 1994, and offered registration from 1996.
 That certification was replaced in 2002 by an exam leading to accreditation in proofreading; this was withdrawn in 2014 when the basic editorial test was introduced, based on the SfEP editorial syllabus.

 A 44-page Code of practice was first issued in 1995, setting out the professional standards of work, practice and conduct expected of all members.
 The rigorous complaints procedure was entirely revised in 2013 and updated in 2015.
 Since the 1990s the Society has been represented on BSI and ISO committees, and has helped to create the national occupational standards for publishing.

 The Society had 640 members in 1990 and passed the 2,000 mark in 2014.
 Grades of membership were first proposed in 1996, implemented in 2001 and revised in 2015 to give four grades – Entry Level, Intermediate, Professional and Advanced Professional – as well as Corporate Subscribers and Friends.
 Admission to the higher grades requires evidence of acceptable training, experience and referees.

-Members meet regularly in dozens of local groups, and there is a Skype group for those overseas.
+Members meet regularly in dozens of local groups, and there is a Cloud Club group for those overseas.
 About 10 per cent of the membership live outside the UK and the SfEP has good relations with similar bodies abroad.